- What Exactly is Cerenia? (Maropitant Citrate)

 Traveling with our pets is something many dog owners enjoy doing.
 As a matter of fact, here at Innovetpet, we understand more than most just how much people love to bring their furry friends along on flights or car rides as we have done so ourselves.

 The sad truth is that there are some pets that just do not enjoy traveling one bit.
 As a matter of fact, studies have demonstrated that an estimated one in five dogs suffers from motion sickness.

-If your pet gets motion sickness, your veterinarian may prescribe Cerenia for dogs to alleviate vomiting and nausea from travel or even to prevent it from starting in the first place.
+If your pet gets motion sickness, your veterinarian may prescribe Cerenia tablets to alleviate vomiting due to motion or even to prevent it from starting in the first place.

 Symptoms of Motion Sickness in Dogs